jthomas/microservices_without_servers/code/README.md

 - **Hello World** - Introductory examples creating OpenWhisk Actions for Node.js and Java.
 - **Weather Bot** - Sample microservices used to build the *Weather Bot* application using OpenWhisk.
+- **Bitcoin API** - Create HTTP APIs for OpenWhisk Actions using Web Actions or API Gateway.

 *Developers need to register with an OpenWhisk platform to deploy these examples, see instructions below for IBM Bluemix.*